Championnat de la Ligue Féminine de Basket

 1974-1998 Nationale féminine 1A

-Afterwards the championship format was modified again.
-The major change since 2007 was the introduction of the LFB Challenge Round.
+After 2007 the championship format was modified again.
+The major change was the introduction of the LFB Challenge Round.
 It is a post-season play-off series while at the same time restricting the LFB Championship final to the top four teams only.

 As a consequence the "Tournoi de la Fédération" (Federation Cup) was also stopped after the 2008 season.